Borrowed Bites

 If you like Mexican main dishes made with rotisserie chicken try this honey lime shredded chicken.
 It's absolutely delicious in these Verde Enchiladas.
 Or use it in place of the shredded beef in these Smothered Burritos.
 So many Mexican recipes, so little time!

-• The beautiful thing about this tinga recipe is it’s versatility.
-I can be made on the stovetop, in the instant pot, or in the slow cooker.
+• The beautiful thing about this tinga recipe is its versatility.
+It can be made on the stovetop, in the instant pot, or in the slow cooker.
 It also freezes beautifully.

 • It is packed with flavor.
-From fire-roasted tomatoes, to smokey chipotles, to the spices in the adobo sauce, this tinga sauce has flavor in every layer.
+From fire-roasted tomatoes, to smoky chipotles, to the spices in the adobo sauce, this tinga sauce has flavor in every layer.

 • It's great for making ahead, so having some in the fridge or freezer for a weeknight dinner is super easy.